leeMarchello/frontend-template/README.md

 # frontend-template

-A customised react frontend template project
+A customised frontend template project for simple web development.
+Has functionality to do live reloading via live-server.